 At 80mm, it’s down into medium telephoto portrait lens length.
 The maximum aperture of f/4.5 isn’t ideal for portraits, where a larger aperture like f/2.8 or even f/1.4 on a dedicated portrait lens might provide better effects, but it’s certainly serviceable if you find yourself doing only occasional portrait shots.

-Zoomed to 400mm the maximum aperture becomes f/5.6.
+Zoomed to 400mm, the maximum aperture becomes f/5.6.
 Again, there are faster lenses at that focal length, like the Nikon 400mm f/2.8, but you’re then looking at a completely different price range.

 It’s well built, falling closer to the high-end Nikon models than some of the cheaper plastic kit lenses.
 It feels solid.
-I haven’t had a problem with the zoom slipping like you do in many cheaper lenses–it’s smooth and tight.
+I haven’t had a problem with the zoom slipping as you do in many cheaper lenses–it’s smooth and tight.
 And it’s made in Japan.

 You wouldn’t accuse it of being petite, but it’s also nowhere near the size of some telephoto zooms.
 It’s also not light, weighing in at around 3.5 lbs.
-But again, that’s lighter that some telephoto monsters.
+But again, that’s lighter than some telephoto monsters.

 The zoom ring is large and true.
 The manual focus ring is a bit smaller and rotates smoothly.
 Being in the “G” series, there’s no aperture ring (aperture changes are all handled on the camera itself).

 The tripod collar that comes with the lens isn’t as good as the one that comes with some of the lenses in Nikon’s “pro” range.
 It’s fairly lightweight, and doesn’t rotate as smoothly, and doesn’t have as smooth a graduated lock as the ones on, say, the Nikon 70-200mm or Nikon 400mm.
 The plate is also smaller, giving less flexibility on finding the balance point.
 That said, it does work well enough.